shaoguangcheng/DIG/README.md

-A tookit for data mining and machine learning
+A tookit for data mining and machine learning.